thanhtan1105/Timekeeping-and-Customer-Satisfaction/Server/TimeLineKeeping/src/main/resources/static/libs/plugins/datatables/extensions/ColReorder/Readme.md

 # ColReorder

-ColReorder adds the ability for the end accountEntity to click and drag column headers to reorder a table as they see fit, to DataTables.
+ColReorder adds the ability for the end user to click and drag column headers to reorder a table as they see fit, to DataTables.
 Key features include:

 * Very easy integration with DataTables
 * Tight integration with all other DataTables plug-ins